Activity note: Hotel check-in from 4:00 p.m.

 Lunch: In a private room at Spanish Point, enjoy a sub sandwich, two sides, and fruit or vegetables, plus bottled water.

-Afternoon: We will travel to Siesta Key Beach for a sand art project.
+Afternoon: We will travel to Siesta Key Beach, rated #1 beach in the U.S. by Dr. Beach, for a sand art project.
 Cool off in the surf and build a sand sculpture of your favorite wild animal or endangered species with the Youth Counselor.

 Evening: In our private meeting room, the grandchildren will have the opportunity to rehearse for the talent show and grandparents are encouraged to join.
 If you are not participating, stay and encourage the rest of the group.
 After rehearsal, enjoy a relaxing night of Limbo – a popular Caribbean dance from the island of Trinidad made popular in the 1950’s and 60’s.
 Get a good nights rest for our early morning sea turtle walk tomorrow.